worldbank/gld/Support/B - Country Survey Details/TZA/ILFS/Education system.md

 ## Proposed coding for primary complete

 Users who want to capture the distribution following this reform may want to consider the use of age range as proxies.
+There are limitations to our assumptions (e.g., children may start later than the primary entry age) but doing so may have a reduce the bias from generalizing based on age group plurality.
 The following lines of code can be added before the closing htlm tag for ```educat7``` in the 2014 and 2020 do files:

 ```
 *-----------------------------